 Probably the most simple and delicious recipe I ever made.
 10 points just for that.
 I mean, it’s even simpler than soft boiled eggs.
 So yummy on a cold winter evening.
 Definitely a keeper.

 I really enjoyed this tea slightly sweetened with a little bit of rum added.
 My wife loved it just the way it was, no sugar.

 I loved this recipe!
 It was so simple and delicious.
 I was surprised how strong the cinnamon flavor was.
 I didn’t even need any sweetener!

-The is a super fast and delicious "tea."
-I used 4 cups of filtered water and 4 cinnamon stick.
-The water took about 3minutes to come to a boil and I let it simmer on low for about 20 minutes.
+The is a super fast and delicious “tea.”
+I used 4 cups of filtered water and 4 cinnamon sticks.
+The water took about 3 minutes to come to a boil and I let it simmer on low for about 20 minutes.
 The smell of cinnamon filled the kitchen and the color had turned to a nice dark brown.